rrrene/credo/README.md

 ### Software Design

-While refactor checks show you possible problems, these checks try to highlight possibilities, like - potentially intended - duplicated code or _TODO_ and _FIXME_ comments.
+While refactor checks show you possible problems, these checks try to highlight possibilities, like - potentially intended - duplicated code or `TODO:` and `FIXME` annotations.

 ### Warnings

-These checks warn you about things that are potentially dangerous, like a missed call to `IEx.pry` or a call to String.downcase without saving the result.
+These checks warn you about things that are potentially dangerous, like a missed call to `IEx.pry` or a call to `String.downcase` without saving the result.